-Separation Agreement with Mr. Peyron.
-The Company entered into a separation agreement with Mr. Peyron, pursuant to which he has received or will receive the following severance benefits pursuant to the terms of his employment agreement with the Company: (i) continued salary, bonus and benefits through February 29, 2016 (the requisite 6-month notice period), with a value of approximately \$147,859, and (ii) a lump sum cash severance payment of \$538,767, payable in March 2016.
-Pursuant to Swedish law, Mr. Peyron will also receive a lump sum payment of \$32,865 for his unused vacation days.
-In addition, Mr. Peyron's stock options granted in 2015 became exercisable on their scheduled vesting date (February 16, 2016).
-In connection with his separation, Mr. Peyron forfeited his RSUs that were granted on February 16, 2015.
+Separation Agreement with Mr. Melzer.
+The Company entered into a separation agreement with Mr. Melzer on September 30, 2016, pursuant to which he has received or will receive the following severance benefits pursuant to the terms of his employment agreement with the Company: (i) continued salary and benefits through June 30, 2017 (the requisite 9-month notice period), with a value of approximately \$409,374 and (ii) a lump sum cash severance payment of \$782,417, payable in July 2017.
+Mr. Melzer will also receive a lump sum payment of \$42,824 for his unused vacation days.
+These amounts are reflected in the Summary Compensation table earlier in this Proxy Statement.
+In addition, one-third of Mr. Melzer's RSUs granted in 2016 with a value of approximately \$66,872 vested on the scheduled vesting date (February 15, 2017).
+In connection with his separation, Mr. Melzer forfeited all RSUs that were granted on June 1, 2015, all PSs that were granted on February 15, 2016.